Modeling Student Learning with 3.8 Million Program Traces: Experiments

 \subsection{Adapting to New Students}

+Although our model cannot predict behavior for entirely new students from IDs alone, efficient few-shot personalization is essential for deployment in educational settings where new learners continuously join the platform.
+Recall that each new student ID is initially mapped to a random 768-dimensional vector via the student embedding layer.
+We evaluate how efficiently—both in terms of data and model parameters—the \all model adapts to new students.

-We evaluate how efficiently -- in terms of both data and model parameters -- the \all model can adapt to new students.
-We first select all unseen users from the \unseenstudentseenprogram split who have between 20 to 200 traces in the split.
-We then split these students into two groups: 5\% for hyperparameter selection and 95\% for finetuning and evaluation.
-For each student, we order their traces from earliest to latest, and for each $k \in [1, ...
-10]$, we train on the first k traces of each student, then evaluate on the remaining traces.\footnote{To ensure fair comparison across different values of k, we evaluate on the set of examples that have been held out for all k values.} We hold all parameters fixed except the student embedding layer, updating only the weights of the student MLP module associated with the students whose traces are finetuned on.
-See Appendix \ref{s:finetuning_details} for more details.
+We select all unseen users from the \unseenstudentseenprogram split with 20–200 traces and divide them into two groups: 5\% for hyperparameter selection and 95\% for finetuning and evaluation.
+For each student, we order traces chronologically and, for each $k \in [1,\dots,10]$, train on the first $k$ traces using early stopping, then evaluate on the remaining traces.
+We hold all parameters fixed except the student embedding layer, updating only the weights of the student MLP module associated with the students whose traces are finetuned on.

 \paragraph{Results} As shown in Figure \ref{fig:finetuning_results}, there is an increase in BLEU score for both final programs and full traces with just a single finetuning trace per student.
 We observe that BLEU scores stagnate after around k=4 finetuning traces.
 We also observe a sharp increase in correlation for trace year, followed by stagnation, suggesting that this property is learned quickly.
 For number of attempts in a trace, correlation increases, while improvements for mean number of comments and goal backtracking ratio are more mixed, with correlations increasing slightly until k=2, then stagnating.